Where to see Father Christmas in Cornwall this Christmas 2019

 £7.50 per infant up to 12 months or FREE excluding gift from Santa

-Whilst you are visiting award-winning wildlife sanctuary Paradise Park, you can book in to see Father Christmas with his fairies and elves.
-With everyone having an individual visit, a quality amount of time with Santa and a gift included, Paradise Park has FREE parking to accommodate.
+While you are visiting the award-winning wildlife sanctuary at Paradise Park, you can book in to see Father Christmas with his fairies and elves.
+With every child enjoying an individual visit, a quality amount of time with Santa is guaranteed.
+Plus there’s a very special gift included.
+Paradise Park is providing FREE parking to accommodate.

 From 12 pm to 2 pm on the following December weekends